ruvism/to-do-list/README.md

 # to-do-list

 Projeto de to do list feito para inscrição no curso de desenvolvimento do {reprograma}.
-Para ele foram utilizadas as linguagens html, css e javascript.
+Foram utilizadas as linguagens html, css e javascript.